geerlingguy/diet-raspbian/README.md

 ## Usage

+Everything should be done on your local host machine—nothing needs to be done on the Raspberry Pi itself!

   1. Install [Ansible](http://docs.ansible.com/intro_installation.html).
   2. Build a microSD card with the [official Raspbian image](http://www.raspberrypi.org/downloads/), and boot your Pi:
     1. Boot the Pi with the fresh Rasbpian install.